simonehagey/orbdot/docs/source/models.rst

 Resolved Stellar Binary
 -----------------------
 If there is a bound stellar companion to a transiting exoplanet's host star, it may induce measurable secular variations in the radial velocity data.

-If such a companion has been observed and the angular separation is known, either from imaging or astrometric measurements, the following OrbDot functions may be used either to estimate its mass or, if the mass is known, its effect on the measured radial velocities:
+If such a companion has been observed and the angular separation is known, either from imaging or astrometric measurements, the following OrbDot functions may be used:

 .. autofunction:: orbdot.models.theory.resolved_binary_mass_from_rv_trend
 .. autofunction:: orbdot.models.theory.resolved_binary_rv_trend_from_mass